Bayan of the Baarin: Later military career

 Kublai dispatched his favorite son Nomukhan, another son Kokhcu, Möngke's son Shiregi (Xi-li-jie) and Muqali's grandson An-tong against Kaidu, the grandson of Ögedei Khan to Almaligh in 1275.
 Following year, Shiregi defected to Kaidu's side and arrested the prince and An-tong due to another relative Tokhtemur's conviction.
 Then they sent Nomukhan to Mongketemur of Golden Horde and An-tong to Kaidu.
 Kublai then ordered prime minister Bayan to counter Kaidu, who had started to close in on Karakorum and rebel princes.
 Bayan defeated Shiregi and his followers.
 After that Tokhtemur and Shiregi destroyed unity they sought and turned into robber bands.
 Shiregi killed Tokhtemur.
 But he was arrested by his former ally Chagatai prince Sarban.
 He gave Shiregi to Great khan to spare his life.
 In 1278, the Golden Horde court released Nomukhan and sent him to Yuan dynasty.
 Rashi ad-Din wrote that Tode Mongke released Nomukhan and expressed his willingness to submit to Kublai after his sons' 10 years hostage in Crimea.
 But some historians think that Mongketemur released the princes.

 Kublai recalled Bayan when Nai-yan (or Nayan, the great-grandson of the brother of Genghis Khan) reportedly planned rebellion in the areas between the Onon and Kerulen rivers of Mongolia.
 Bayan went to meet and failed to persuade Nai-yan.
 Bayan fled back to the Mongol capital.
 A Mongol minister recommended to Kublai that pacifying the khanates in the west would lead Nayan to submit.
 Kublai therefore ordered this minister to go west: and he claimed that Nai-yan had already submitted to Kublai.
-Hence the khanates all succumbed to Khubilai.
-After that, Khubilai led an army northward against Nai-yan.
-Seeing that his Mongol soldiers fraternized with the Nai-yan soldiers, Khubilai adopted the advice of a Chinese in having the Chinese army act as the forerunner column.
+Hence the khanates all surrendered to Kublai.
+After that, Kublai led an army northward against Nai-yan.
+Seeing that his Mongol soldiers fraternized with the Nai-yan soldiers, Kublai adopted the advice of a Chinese in having the Chinese army act as the forerunner column.
 General Li Ting tricked Nai-yan into a retreat and then defeated Nai-yan's army of 100,000 in a night attack with cannons.
 Nai-yan was captured and executed.
 The battle was later reported by Marco Polo to Europe.